 How Much Mobility Work Do You Need?

-Like most things in life, it depends.
-If you move like an ironing board, it will benefit you to spend 10-20 minutes daily on mobility work to improve movement and to decrease muscle stiffness.
+Like most things in life and in lifting, it depends.
+If you move like an ironing board, it will benefit you to spend 10 to 20 minutes daily on mobility work to improve movement and decrease muscle stiffness.

-If you have little or no movement restrictions, more mobility outside of the warm-up is of no benefit.
-Instead, you can warm up with five to 10 minutes of mobility exercises before lifting to prepare you for the work ahead.
+If your mobility is in pretty good shape, you’ll still need to work to keep it there.
+Try warming up with five to 10 minutes of mobility exercises before lifting to prepare your body for the work ahead.

 More Mobility Training Tips